Get a virtual phone number for your business in 5 mins or less

 You can also set up a hunt group or specific ring orders for who should receive incoming calls first.
 This helps callers get what they need more quickly and helps business owners consistently handle high call volumes.

 If your team is busy or unavailable, you can set up a 24/7 AI answering service like Sona to handle your calls for you.
 AI answering services can support you in capturing new leads, answering common questions, and taking down messages for your team to follow up.
-They offer smarter call answering instead of voicemail.
+They offer smarter call answering instead of routing calls to voicemail.
+Companies that use Sona go from missing 70% of their customers to missing 10% or less.

 Get virtual number: Review conversations in internal threads